Chapter 1 - Purpose and Background

 For a few select categories of noncitizens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment and provide an endorsement of that authorization.
 For other categories of noncitizens, the INA provides that the Secretary may grant employment authorization and provide an endorsement of that authorization.

 DHS regulations at 8 CFR 274a.12 set forth the following categories:

-Aliens who fall within a category that the Secretary has determined must apply for employment authorization and may receive employment authorization as a matter of discretion (8 CFR 274a.12(c)).
+Noncitizens who fall within a category that the Secretary has determined must apply for employment authorization and may receive employment authorization as a matter of discretion (8 CFR 274a.12(c)).

-For most aliens in the first category seeking an Employment Authorization Document (EAD, Form I-766) and those in the last category seeking both employment authorization and an EAD, an application generally must be filed with USCIS with the appropriate fee (unless waived), and in accordance with the instructions to the Application for Employment Authorization (Form I-765).
+For most noncitizens in the first category seeking an Employment Authorization Document (EAD, Form I-766) and those in the last category seeking both employment authorization and an EAD, an application generally must be filed with USCIS with the appropriate fee (unless waived), and in accordance with the instructions to the Application for Employment Authorization (Form I-765).

 [^ 1] See, for example, INA 210(a)(4) (authorizing employment for special agricultural workers); INA 214(c)(2)(E) (directing the Secretary to authorize the employment of spouses of L nonimmigrants and provide an employment authorized endorsement); INA 214(e)(2) (directing the Secretary to authorize the employment of spouses of E treaty traders and investor and provide an employment authorized endorsements); and INA 214(3)(B) (directing the Secretary to provide U nonimmigrants employment authorization).
 In addition, see INA 274A(h)(3)(A) (defining “unauthorized alien” as not including lawful permanent residents).